iRNA-COSI/APAeval/execution_workflows/README.md

 This is where the execution workflows for APAeval live.

 ## Overview
 _Execution workflows_ contain all steps that need to be run _per method_ (in OEB terms: per _participant_).
-Depending on the method, an execution workflow will have to perform **pre-processing** steps to convert the APAeval sanctioned input files into a format that the method can consume.
+Depending on the participant, an execution workflow will have to perform **pre-processing** steps to convert the APAeval sanctioned input files into a format that the participant can consume.
 This does not include e.g. adapter trimming or mapping of reads, as those steps are already performed in our general pre-processing pipeline.
-After pre-processing, the actual **execution of the method** has to be implemented, and subsequently **post-processing** steps might be required to convert the output of the method into the format defined by the APAeval specifications.
+After pre-processing, the actual **execution of the method** has to be implemented, and subsequently **post-processing** steps might be required to convert the obtained output into the format defined by the APAeval specifications.

 ![EWFs][apaeval-ewfs]